Hawaii Marijuana Possession Laws

 Where to Buy Legal Weed in Hawaii

 Individuals with serious medical conditions may purchase weed legally in Hawaii by registering with the Hawaii Medical Cannabis Registry Program.
-The DOH maintains the list of licensed medical marijuana dispensaries
+The DOH maintains the list of licensed medical marijuana dispensaries.

 The DOH stipulates that persons living with conditions that cause chronic pain may purchase medical marijuana from a dispensary.
 However, these persons must have recommendations and prescriptions from a licensed physician.

-How Old Do You Have to Be to Buy Weed in Hawaii
+How Old Do You Have to Be to Buy Weed in Hawaii?

-An individual must be 18 or older to purchase medical marijuana legally in Hawaii.
+An individual must be 18 years or older to purchase medical marijuana legally in Hawaii.
 Minors with debilitating medical conditions can buy weed legally through their primary caregiver.
 Qualifying patients and their caregivers may only purchase four ounces of weed every 15 days from the state-regulated dispensaries.
 Generally, purchasing weed for recreational use by anyone, regardless of age, is a criminal offense in Hawaii.
 Therefore, there is no legal age to consume marijuana in Hawaii.

 How Much Weed Can You Carry in Hawaii?

 Patients with debilitating medical conditions can have up to four ounces of weed or 113 grams of marijuana in their possession.
-Also, Hawaii decriminalizes the possession of marijuana quantities less than three grams or 0.10 ounces of weed, making it punishable by a fine of $130 without jail time or a criminal record.
+Also, Hawaii decriminalizes the possession of marijuana quantities less than 3 grams or 0.10 ounces of weed, making it punishable by a fine of $130 without jail time or a criminal record.

 The Hawaiian law stipulates that patients or caregivers must transport their medical marijuana in a sealed container.
 It also prohibits the transportation of medical marijuana through any means visible to the public.